 The District is motivated by significant research that showcases remarkable improvement in cognitive abilities, whole-student health, and social connection with repeated exposure to the natural world.
 We are committed to making sure the benefits of spaces such as this are accessible and utilized by all children in all neighborhoods throughout our school system.

-There are over 65 school gardens and 11 community gardens located on PPS property, not including many native plants gardens and the Schoolyard Habitat Certified schools.
+There are over 65 school gardens and 11 community gardens located on PPS property, not including many native plants gardens and Schoolyard Habitat Certified schools.

 Portland Public Schools works with many partners in to develop, construct, and maintain bioswales, cisterns, courtyard projects, downspout disconnects, eco roofs, and flow through planters.
 Managing stormwater is important to ensure healthy waterways for people, aquatic life, and terrestrial wildlife.